centiservice/mats3/README.md

 messages stuck on the MQ.

-There are multiple modes of operation of the MatsFuturizer, but all of them share the fact that completion of the future cannot be guaranteed - simply because the node might be booted or die while the Mats flow is running.
-You can however decide whether the Mats flow should run using persistent ("guaranteed") or non-persistent messaging.
+There are multiple modes of operation of the MatsFuturizer, but all of them share the fact that completion of the future cannot be guaranteed - simply because the node holding the future might be booted or die while the Mats flow is running.
+You can however decide whether the Mats flow itself (all other message passings except for the one back to the future holder) should run using persistent ("guaranteed") or non-persistent messaging.

-**The futurizer should _only_ be employed on the "edges" of the Mats fabric**, where synchronous processes like REST-endpoints needs to communicate with the asynchronous Mats fabric. _Never_ use the MatsFuturizer as a part of your application-internal API - [read this](docs/developing/MatsComposition.md).
+**The futurizer should _only_ be employed on the "edges" of the Mats fabric**, where synchronous processes like REST-endpoints needs to communicate with the asynchronous Mats Fabric. _Never_ use the MatsFuturizer as a part of your application-internal API - [read this](docs/developing/MatsComposition.md).

 > As an alternative to the MatsFuturizer, you should check out [MatsSocket](https://github.com/centiservice/matssocket),
-> which bridges the asynchronous nature of Mats all the way out to the end-user clients by using WebSockets.
+> which bridges the asynchronous nature of Mats all the way out to the end-user clients by using WebSockets, in a
+> bidirectional fashion: In addition to request+reply and send semantics initiated from the client to the server, you
+> can also perform request+reply and send semantics initiated from the server to a specific client, in addition to
+> broadcast to multiple clients using pub/sub (topics) semantics.

 ```java
 public class Test_MatsFuturizer_Basics {